Skip to Main Content

 Contact Information

 For more information about our programs or how to apply, Find a Recruiting Centre near you or visit our Help Centre.
+Reserve Detachments are also available to process applications for Carcajou and Grey Wolf.

 You can also request a presentation in your community on the various CAF Indigenous programs.